Canary release

 Rapid Rollback

-Emergency rollback: Set stable version traffic to 100%, problematic version traffic to 0%
+Emergency Rollback: Set stable version traffic to 100%, problematic version traffic to 0%

 Full Release